AlecTroemel/notes/Java_SE.md

 ```

 ### MVC
-stands for Model View Controller and is a design pattern that separates the functionality and user interface
+stands for Model View Controller and is a design pattern that separates the functionality and user interface into clear interconnected parts.
-Model: the behavior and actions of the application
+* Model: the behavior and actions of the application
+* View: the user interface side, what the user interacts with
+* controller: accepts input and turns it into commands for the model or view